turingschool-examples/intro-to-CSS-transitions/README.md

 }
 ```

-Remeber, putting the transition property directly on the `.box` class rather than the `:hover` means we will get our transition as it's triggered and as it's ending.
+Remember, putting the transition property directly on the `.box` class rather than the `:hover` means we will get our transition as it's triggered and as it's ending.

 We can now go a step further and control the speed and duration of this transition with timing functions.
 We do this with the [`transition-timing-function` property](https://www.w3.org/TR/css3-transitions/#transition-timing-function-property).

-We can do some intersting things with this property.
+We can do some interesting things with this property.
 Let's try a few out!
 Add the `transition-timing-function` to `.box`.

 Let's start simple: